Developer Guide

 Use cases

-(For all use cases below, the System is the Elder Scrolls
+(For all use cases below, the System is the Elder Scrolls and the Actor is the

-, unless specified otherwise)
+volunteer organisation manager, unless specified otherwise)

 Use case: UC01 - Add a contact